basharif/GUV-symmetry-breaking-analysis/README.md

 Additional details regarding the approaches used can be found in the Supplementary Information section of the paper.
 Please read the citation details below if you would like to use a part of this repository in your research.

-The GUV TIFF and kymograph dataset containing outputs based on this code can be found on Dryad: https://doi.org/10.5061/dryad.tqjq2bw66
+The GUV TIFF and kymograph dataset containing input files and outputs based on this code can be found on Dryad: https://doi.org/10.5061/dryad.tqjq2bw66

 ## Authors
 The code was primarily developed by Bedri Abubaker-Sharif and Pablo A. Iglesias (Johns Hopkins University, Baltimore, MD, USA).